hamdi-bouasker/CipherSync/README.md

 - Inputs are saved to an encrypted database.

-- The database uses SQLCipher with AES-256 encryption.
+- The database is encrypted with SQLCipher with AES-256 algorithm.
+- All you credentials are saved locally in your computer, it's an offline app.

 ### _REGEX Files Renamer_

 ![CipherShield4.png](https://github.com/hamdi-bouasker/CipherSync/blob/master/CipherShield4.png)

 - Easily rename your files using C# regex symbols.

-- Additionally, use a counter to rename your files incrementally by inserting in Replacement tab this symbol **{n}**
+- Additionally, you can use a counter to rename your files incrementally by inserting in **Replacement tab** this symbol **{n}**

 ## _Getting Started_